 Annual College Actions and Objectives provide our College with a high degree of institutional focus.
-Institutional Advancement activities, too, address strategic execution elements and support Completion by Design Objectives.
-Informed by regional Labor Market Information and other external elements, our College has identified forward-looking points for Strategic Exploration.
-The three high-level Strategic Exploration lists below do not have outcome targets as is the case for College Objectives, nor are they presented within the Specific Action-Measures-Assigned to-Relevant Plans-Timebound-Resourced ("SMART-R") Action benchmarks.
-Strategic Exploration provides the College with possible long-range horizons upon which to develop related Objectives and Actions.
+Informed by regional Labor Market Information and other external elements, our College has also identified forward-looking points for Strategic Exploration.
+The three high-level Strategic Exploration lists below do not have outcome targets, as is the case for College Objectives, nor are they presented within the Specific Action-Measures-Assigned to-Relevant Plans-Time Bound-Resourced ("SMART-R") Action benchmarks.
+Strategic Exploration provides the College with possible long-range horizons toward which related Objectives and Actions may be developed.
+Strategic Exploration, undergirded by data, allows our College the opportunity to imagine and resource future program development.